DataCurationNetwork/data-primers/NVivo Data Curation Primer/NVivo-data-curation-primer.md

 - Detailed or step-by-step description of metadata for NVivo.
 - Special considerations for curating older NVivo versions, or curating these from an archival (preservation) perspective to be reusable for current research.

-Supplementary primers will be linked to this primer in the appendix section and linked to any appropriate subject section.
+Additional detail primers will be linked to this primer in the appendix section and linked to any appropriate subject section.

 # Description of the format